EthanGilles/System-Management-Tool/README.md

 This page can be seen by just using the script with no arguments or when '-help' is entered as the argument.

+Whenever a command is executed, the log file is updated with the current date/time, the user and the command used with the script.

 <h2>Other Screenshots</h2>